AngeloJacobo/RISC-V/README.md

-## AUTOMATED TESTBENCH
+## Regression Tests
 The RISCV toolchain `riscv64-unknown-elf-` and Modelsim executables `vsim` and `vlog` must be callable from PATH.
-Run script either:
+Run regression tests either with:
  - `$ ./test.sh` = run regression tests for both `riscv-tests/isa/rv32ui/` and `riscv-tests/isa/rv32mi/`
  - `$ ./test.sh compile` = compile-only the rtl files
  - `$ ./test.sh rv32ui` = run regression tests only for the `riscv-tests/isa/rv32ui/`